cscart/docs/en/designer_guide/layout.rst

 .. note::

-    The layout grid is based on the **Bootsrap 2.3** framework.
+    The layout grid is based on the **Bootstrap 2.3** framework.
 Learn more about the Bootstrap framework at the `Bootstrap official site <http://getbootstrap.com/2.3.2/scaffolding.html#gridSystem>`_.

 ===============